 How to Fold a Quilt for Storage

-Believe it or not, there is a right way to fold your quilt for long-term storage!
-Quilts should be folded on the bias to help avoid permanent creases in your fabric.
+Folding quilts on the bias, in addition to regular re-folding, can help lengthen the lifespan of your quilt.
+Bias folding can help reduce permanent deep creases in the fabric while they’re in storage.
 Folding on the bias means folding the quilt at an angle.
-Because the bias has more give, it will help keep your quilt crease-free.
+Because the bias has more give, it will help keep the quilt crease-free.

-Why Should you Fold a Quilt on the Bias?
+Why Should You Fold a Quilt on the Bias?

 The bias of your fabric is the area that falls between the straight and cross grains.
 The bias stretches and is much more forgiving than the straight grains when your quilt is complete.
-If you fold your quilt on the straight grains, permanent creases can form in your quilts.
+If you fold your quilt on the straight grains, permanent creases can form in your quilt.

 Once permanent creases form, those creases will weaken the fabric and batting in your quilt and can lead to tears and holes.
 Tears will happen more quickly if there are seams where the quilt creases.